 Finding temporary housing and furnished apartments

-Flatshares are often arranged informally and can be found through flat-sharing websites as well as forums and message boards.
+Flatshares are often informal.
+Flatseekers can find them through flat-sharing websites as well as forums and message boards.
 If you’re considering an informal flatshare, it’s important to remember that without a contract, you’ll find it harder to invoke your rights as a tenant.

 Sub-letting is legal in Germany and can be an option for temporary accommodation.